S2-group/robot-runner/README.md

 ## Choosing the right image

 Choosing the right image for your use case is of high importance to guarantee a successful setup, which can run as smooth as possible.
 When using a Turtlebot3, a set of recommended images are provided by ROBOTIS, the creators of Turtlebot.
-For this guide however, multiple images have been tested, also images that have not been mentioned by ROBOTIS to see if they would work.
+Multiple images have been tested by the creators of robot-runner; also images that have not been mentioned by ROBOTIS, to see if they would work.
 Based on these findings the following table has been created:

 | Raspberry Pi image                                           | ROS1 Install      | ROS1 Running | ROS2 Install | ROS2 Running | Turtlebot3 packages installed | Recommended for use with             |
 | ------------------------------------------------------------ | ----------------- | ------------ | ------------ | ------------ | ----------------------------- | ------------------------------------ |